 Assuming the placeholder price of \$75,000 per year, only 25% of the eligible patients could be treated within five years (assuming 20% uptake each year), before crossing the ICER potential budget impact threshold of \$734 million per year.
-All eligible patients could be treated within five years without crossing the ICER potential budget impact threshold at the price to reach either \$50,000/QALY, \$100,000/QALY, or \$150,000/QALY.
+This could create a short-term potential budget impact that exceeds the potential threshold at this price.
+However, because this is based on a placeholder price, ICER is not issuing an access and affordability alert.
+All eligible patients could be treated within five years without crossing the ICER potential budget impact threshold at the price to reach \$150,000 per QALY.
 Figure 7.2 depicts the potential budgetary impact of mavacamten.